 With towns that appear to be straight out of the middle ages, stunning castles perched precariously atop rocky cliffs and beautiful biodiverse mountains that arc across the country, Romania is a fascinating destination for any group to visit.
-Our group trips in Romania are open to anyone with an enthusiasm for volunteering together in the developing world; including those as school, in a community group, at university or working together.
+Our group trips in Romania are open to anyone with an enthusiasm for volunteering together in the developing world; including those from a school, in a community group, at university or working together.

 Projects Abroad has many projects that groups can join in Romania, including Care/Teaching, Community, Sports, Cultural – including Dance and Drama, Language, Medicine & Healthcare – including Medicine and Physiotherapy, and Animal Care Projects.